Course Title: Electrical Engineering 1

 Weighting 30%

-You will be required to undertake simulation and/or experimental lab tasks related to the theory covered in this course.
-Following the completion of the lab tasks, you will be required to write a technical report with all necessary results and analysis.
-This assessment task aims to assess your ability to apply theory in practice, use tools/equipment, and communication and team skills.
+You will be required to undertake experimental lab tasks related to the theory covered in this course.
+After completing the lab tasks, you will be required to write a technical report with all necessary results and analysis.
+This assessment task aims to assess your ability to apply theory in practice, use tools and equipment, your communication and team skills.
 Feedback will be provided on your reports.

 This assessment task supports CLOs 1, 2, 4, 5, 6 & 7